wittfabian/djangae/docs/fields.md

 ## ShardedCounterField

 This field allows you to store a counter which can be incremented/decremented at an extremely high rate without causing database contention.
 Given that the Datastore is not performant at doing `count()` queries, this is an excellent way of counting large numbers on the Datastore.
+[See example usage](fields.md#example-usages).

 It works by creating a set of `CounterShard` objects, each of which stores a count, and each time you call `.increment()` or `.decrement()` on the field it randomly picks one of its `CounterShard` objects to increment or decrement.
 When you call `.value()` on the field it sums the counts of all the shards to give you the total.
 The more shards you specify the higher the rate at which it can handle `.increment()`/`.decrement()` calls.